sesam/grin/SECURITY.md

 ## Chain Splits

-The Grin Team runs a chain split monitoring tool at (TBD).
+The Grin Team runs a chain split monitoring tool at [GrinExplorer.net](https://grinexplorer.net).
 It is encouraged to monitor it regularly and setup alerts.
 In case of an accidental chain split:

 * Exchanges and merchants should either cease operation or extend considerably confirmation delays.
 * Miners and mining pools should immediately consult with Grin's development team on regular channels (Grin's Gitter mainly) to diagnose the split and determine a course of events.